Daiwa Tatula SV is a good reel that has stood the test of time. Keep reading to discover why you want to have one for your next fishing trip.

 But after years of trying one model after another, the Daiwa Tatula SV has proven to be a winner.

-Read on and I'll tell you why this reel is a great option for inshore anglers!
+Read on to understand exactly why this reel is a great option for inshore anglers, as well as its best applications for catching speckled trout, redfish and more.

 We have to look at the SV's specifications in order to get to know it better, so let's go over that.